 Even if your business has a robust business credit history, there’s a very high chance that the issuer will still request your SSN and check your personal credit.
 In fact, for most business cards the issuer probably won’t check your business credit at all.

 It’s equally likely that you’ll have to provide a personal guarantee, because they serve as a valuable line of defense for credit card companies.
-A few notable exceptions there are the Brex cards, mentioned above.
+A few notable exceptions there are the Brex and Stripe cards, mentioned above.

 When you apply for a business credit card, you’re required to provide much of the same basic personal information you would for a consumer card.
 The key distinction is that you’ll also have to provide certain information related to your business.
 This generally includes your business name, the role of your business, its contact information, and revenue information, among other things.